applegrew/django-select2/README.md

 ### v4.2.1

-* Finally fixed performance issue[#54](https://github.com/applegrew/django-select2/issues/54) in widgets when backing field is based on models and the field has an initial value.
+* Finally fixed performance issue[#54](https://github.com/applegrew/django-select2/issues/54) (and issue[#41](https://github.com/applegrew/django-select2/issues/41)) in widgets when backing field is based on models and the field has an initial value.

 ### v4.2.0